 This group provides networking and educational opportunities, including expert discussions, around the integration of behavioral health within the medical home.
 The group has also developed screening tools to help practices identify potential Medicare reimbursements and has developed a list of resources on behavioral health integration.

 If you would like to get more involved with our Behavioral Health Group, please subscribe here to receive agendas, news, and announcements.
-This group has monthly conference calls - open to the public - at Noon ET on the third Wednesday of each month.
-Visit our public calendar for specific dates and call-in information.

 |July 1, 2015||Improved data, reimbursement vital to better behavioral care coordination||FierceHealthPayer|

 |June 17, 2015||Zumbro Valley Health Center Earns Health Care Home Certification from Dept. of Health||Zumbro Valley Health Center|

 |May 28, 2015||How peer support boosts the patient-centered medical home model||Fierce PracticeManagement|

 |May 28, 2015||State legislation aims to improve access to mental health care||The San Diego Union-Tribune|